Last Update: 11/20/18 (Transmittal I-2-222)

-If the claimant or representative requests to make a private recording of the hearing and the ALJ decides to grant the request, the ALJ's opening statement will include language reflecting the following information:
+If an ALJ grants a claimant or representative's request to make a private recording of a hearing, the ALJ's opening statement will include language reflecting the following information:

 You asked if you may make a private recording of the proceedings of this hearing.
 This request is granted for the purpose of providing information for your personal use and convenience in pursuing this claim.
 However, if your recording interferes with the orderly conduct of the hearing, I will withdraw this permission.
-The hearing proceedings are confidential, and unauthorized use or disclosure of this information is prohibited by law, except as expressly permitted by the Privacy Act and the Freedom of Information Act.
+The hearing proceedings are confidential, and unauthorized use or disclosure of information shared or obtained at the hearing is prohibited by law, except as expressly permitted by the Privacy Act and the Freedom of Information Act.
 I also remind you that the recording I am making will be the official verbatim record of this proceeding.